nikolaialex/ostfalia_db_2016_hausarbeiten/jepsen/4_Datenbanktest.md

   * node-start-stopper -  "Takes a targeting function which, given a list of nodes, returns a single node or collection of nodes to affect, and two functions `(start! test node)` invoked on nemesis start, and `(stop! test node)` invoked on nemesis stop.
 Returns a nemesis which responds to :start and :stop by running the start! and stop! fns on each of the given nodes.
 During `start!` and `stop!`, binds the `jepsen.control` session to the given node, so you can just call `(c/exec ...)`."
   * hammer-time - "Responds to `{:f :start}` by pausing the given process name on a given node or nodes using SIGSTOP, and when `{:f :stop}` arrives, resumes it with SIGCONT.
 Picks the node(s) to pause using `(targeter list-of-nodes)`, which defaults to `rand-nth`.
 Targeter may return either a single node or a collection of nodes."

-Jepsen weiß durch diesen Test, wann es zu einer Störung in der verteilten Datenbank kommt, und kann dadurch analysieren, ob das erwartete Verhalten mit dem tatsächlichen übereinstimmt.
+Jepsen weiß durch diesen Test, wann es zu einer Störung in der verteilten Datenbank kommt und kann dadurch analysieren, ob das erwartete Verhalten mit dem tatsächlichen übereinstimmt.

 ___________________________________________________________________________